-Pre and post surveys were used to gage workshop results pertaining to Parent Involvement. surveys consisted of twenty-five questions which addressed the following: North Carolina Standards for Kindergarten through 2nd grade mathematics; skills/understanding of mathematics homework; and parent's participation in school related activities.
+Pre and post surveys were used to gauge workshop results pertaining to Parent Involvement.
+These surveys consisted of twenty-five questions which addressed the following: North Carolina Standards for K-2 grade mathematics; parent's skills/understanding of children's mathematics homework; and parent's participation in school related activities.
 In these questions, parents chose their level of agreement using a range from 1-5: 1 as strongly disagree, 2 as disagree, 3 as neutral, 4 as agree, and 5 as strongly agree.
 Once pre surveys were distributed parents would attend an educational workshop pertaining to their child's grade level.
 At the conclusion of the workshop, parents completed post surveys to assess whether or not the information was conveyed correctly.